What to expect when bringing a kitten home

 1. Discourage scratching

 Kittens are curious and inquisitive and will look for any opportunity to play, scratch, climb and jump.
 During play they may discover how to use their claws.
 Set up a scratching post and run the kitten’s front paws along the surface – reward them when they use it.
-With patience, training and understanding, your kitten will learn where it can and cannot scratch.
+With patience, training and understanding, your kitten will learn where they can and cannot scratch.

 For more tips: Check out our guide to preventing your cat from scratching your furniture, drapes and other indoor items.